This tutorial demonstrates a proof-of-concept for a Tanakh trivia game powered by the Sefaria API, in approximately 100 lines of code.

 else:

-Our first two questions rely heavily on the Shape API.
-The Shape API returns data about the structure of a book on Sefaria.
+The first two questions we'll ask rely heavily on the Shape API, which returns data about the structure of a book in the Sefaria Library.
 For example, if someone were to query the Shape API for the book of Esther, they'd get the following JSON in return:

 {